scriptless/mongodb-backup-s3/README.md

  - ability to run the retain script outside of cron
  - updated mongo image base
  - reduced image size
+ - instructions for running as an ECS task on AWS Fargate

 ## Usage:
 ```